-Courses listed below, separated by subject, are active as of the Summer 2023 term.
+Courses listed below, separated by subject, are active as of the fall 2023 term.
 Courses can be updated three times per year, to coincide with the priority enrollment time period for upcoming terms.

 - Accounting and Information Systems (ACCT I S)

 - Actuarial Science (ACT SCI)